MihaiDavid05/Mask-to-COCO-JSON/README.md

 ```

 ## Custom dataset
-The current implementation provides an exporter for UECFOODPIXCOMPLETE dataset, but you can very easily create a custom exporter by:
+The current implementation provides exporter only for UECFOODPIXCOMPLETE dataset, but you can very easily create a custom exporter by:
 - inheriting `BaseExporter` and overriding `get_classes_names_ids()` method in `datasets.py`
 - importing your custom exporter in main.py